Ian Pearson

-Ian Phares Pearson (born 5 April 1959) is a British Labour Party politician who was a member of parliament (MP) from 1994 until 2010, representing Dudley West from 1994 until 1997, and then Dudley South from 1997 until his retirement from the House of Commons at the 2010 general election.
+Ian Phares Pearson (born 5 April 1959) is a British politician and former Member of Parliament from 1994 until 2010, representing Dudley West from 1994 to 1997 and then Dudley South from 1997 until 2010.
 He served as Economic Secretary to the Treasury from 2008 to 2010.
+Pearson is the chairman of EQTEC and a non-executive board member of Thames Water.

 Early life

 Pearson was educated at Brierley Hill Grammar School and Balliol College, Oxford (BA Philosophy, Politics, and Economics) and the University of Warwick (MA, PhD).